WikiTeq/docker-wikiteq-stack/README.md

 # Settings

-The stack will load all the PHP settings files from the `_settings` directory and will append each file to the bottom of the original `LocalSettings.php` of the MediaWiki inside the container.
+The stack will optionally load a settings file from the `_settings/LocalSettings.php` and will append it to the bottom of the original `LocalSettings.php` of the container.

-In order to supply the wiki with some custom settings just create a `LocalSettings.php` file inside the `_settings` directory.
-The file name is not important.

 # Modifying the `docker-compose.yml`